vzubarieva/My-recipe-book-capstone/README.md

 ## Research and planning Log

-November 04, 2022
+#### Friday , 11/04

-2:40 pm - 5.00 - Brainstorming and plan my research
+2:40 pm - 5.00 pm - Brainstorming and plan my research
+5:30 pm - 6.00 pm - watched video "How to Connect Firebase With React Application"